MASDXI/loaffinity-system-contract/README.md

 - Single Root admin for add and remove proposer.
 - Configuration configuration such as voting delay, voting period, and threshold can't be change after contract initialize.
 - Everyblock can contain only one proposal.
-- System Contract Implementaion `SHOULD BE` flexible enough to change
+- System Contract Implementaion `SHOULD BE` flexible enough to change.
+- Smart Contract use storage upgrade cause to avoid storage corrupt and meke contract unusable.

 ### TODO
 - [] refactor limit root admin valid till given block height `n`